 Martin Luther King, Jr., the chief spokesperson for the Civil Rights Movement, is memorialized annually on the third Monday of January.
 This floating holiday has evolved into more than just a day off from school.
 Now deemed a National Day of Service, MLK Day encourages volunteers across the country to donate their time in order to make a difference.
 This day reminds us of hope, compassion, and the ongoing potential for social change.
 Many New Jersey towns are hosting local activities, and we've put together a list that includes both celebrations and service activities.

-All events take place on Monday, January 15, unless otherwise noted.
+Unless otherwise noted, all events take place on Monday, January 21, 2019.
 Check out your local library calendars for additional events.
 And for more information on the life and work of Dr. King, please visit The King Center.

-On Friday, January 12, NJPAC will host its annual MLK Celebration.
-This year's special event features Grammy-winning sister duo Mary Mary and Tasha Cobbs.
+On Saturday, January 19, NJPAC will host its annual MLK Celebration.
+This year's special event features Grammy-winner CeCe Winans with Anthony Brown and therAPy.

 Take part in hands-on art projects and more at Newark Museum's Martin Luther King, Jr. Community Celebration.
 Photo courtesy of the museum